uog-rcaas/hpc-workshop/PRACTICAL.md

 [<yourUsername>@headnode01]$ cat myMonitoringTestJob.sh
 ```

-The script does not need any adjustments and can be ran as is using `sbatch` to submit it to the scheduler.
-Upon submission you should get a JobID printed to the console, we will use this for the coming queries, indicated by <JobID>:
+The script does not need any adjustments and can be run as is using `sbatch` to submit it to the scheduler.
+Upon submission you should get a JobID printed to the console, we will use this for the coming queries, indicated by `<JobID>`:

 ```
 [<yourUsername>@headnode01]$ sbatch myMonitoringTestJob.sh